We will be adding to this page and making alterations regularly, so keep an eye out for changes.

-- LINK - Print and Digital Media South Africa (PFMSA) is an umbrella body incorporating print and digital media.
-Currently the PDMSA membership includes more than 700 newspaper and magazine titles that cater for four different language groups.
+Print and Digital Media South Africa (PFMSA) is an umbrella body incorporating print and digital media.
+Currently the PDMSA membership includes more than 700 newspaper and magazine titles that cater for 4 different language groups.
 It is dedicated to promoting a free and independent press through close interaction with members and by working together across print and digital media.

-- LINK - The South African National Editors Forum (Sanef) is a non-profit organization who are committed to championing South Africas hard won freedom of expression and promoting quality, ethics and diversity within the Country's media.
+The South African National Editors' Forum (Sanef) is a non-profit organization who are committed to championing South Africa's hard won freedom of expression and promoting quality, ethics and diversity within the Country's media.

 Regulatory bodies for broadcast media.
 It is worth noting that some of these also control regulation of internet media operations as well.